Oroville Chinese Temple

-The Chinese Temple in Oroville is an exciting and unique piece of California's cultural heritage and should be on every Butte County visitor's itinerary.
+The Chinese Temple in Oroville is a museum and active temple that showcases the history of the Chinese community in Butte County and Northern California, starting during California's Gold Rush and into the early 20th century.
+The Chinese Temple is a unique piece of California's cultural heritage and should be on every Butte County visitor's itinerary.

 Built in 1863 to serve the largest community of Chinese north of Sacramento, this temple of treasures is listed on the National Register of Historic Places and also as a California Landmark.
 It was first opened to visitors during California's 1949 Centennial.
-Although it is now a museum, it is still an active temple and used occasionally for worship.
 In 1968, Tapestry Hall was built to display the extensive collection of embroidered tapestries, parade parasols, and other objects of beauty.
 A priceless collection of Chinese and American costumes is arranged to contrast the two cultures representing the decades from 1850 to 1930.

 - $3 Adults ($2.50/each for AAA members or groups of 15 or more)

 - The Main Chapel: Called the Liet Sheng Kong-Temple of the assorted deities.
 It is a place or prayer for various worships, including Taoism, Confucianism, and Buddhism

 - The Chan Room: A Confucian room for reverence of ancestors

 - The Moon Temple: The Wong Fat Tong Hall of the Yellow Buddha.
 It has a unique moon-shaped door and is above the Council Room

 - The Council Room: Served a variety of civil and cultural needs of the worker, such as banking, letter writing, discipline, and arranging for the burial of the dead

 Other Rooms & Buildings